-colvarsTrajAppend < (global) Append to trajectory file? > Acceptable Values: boolean Default Value: off Description: If this flag is enabled, and a file with the same name as the trajectory file is already present, new data is appended to that file.
+Description: If this flag is enabled, and a file with the same name as the trajectory file is already present, new data is appended to that file.
 Otherwise, a new file is created.
-Note: if you're running consecutive simulations with the same outputName (e.g. in FEP calculations), you should enable this option to preserve the previous contents of the trajectory file.
+Note: when running consecutive simulations with the same outputName (e.g. in FEP calculations), you should enable this option to preserve the previous contents of the trajectory file.